karencfisher/exquisite-corpse/README.md

 https://platform.openai.com/account/api-keys

-You will then need to create a .env file containing your secret key.
+You will then need to create an `.env` file containing your secret key.

 ```
 SECRET_KEY = '<your secret key>'
 ```

 Replacing `<your secret key>` with your key.
 BE CAREFUL TO **NOT** PUT THIS INFORMATION IN PUBLIC PLACES.
 (It's why its called "secret," after all.)

+On a macOS or Linux console, to create the file and set the key in one line:

+    echo "SECRET_KEY = ABC123..." > .env

+_Note: As this file starts with a period `.`, it will be hidden by default on Linux and macOS.
+Don't forget it's there as it won't appear in Finder, etc!_

 ### Configuration Files